RKVankini/terraform/13b-thirteenth-day-Null-resource/README.md

-# Terraform Null Resource Project
+# Terraform Null Resource Practice

 This project demonstrates how to use Terraform `null_resource` for executing commands, scripts, and automation tasks without creating actual infrastructure resources.